CrossRef/event-data-user-guide/docs/index.md

 - **If you have feedback or a specific use case to share, we'd love to hear from you**.
 You can email eventdata@crossref.org .
 - The Beta service is freely available, but we recommend you contact us to register as a Beta tester so we can keep you in the loop.
-- The Beta service isn't feature-complete and there may be funtionality mentioned in this Guide that is not yet implemented.
+- The Beta service isn't feature-complete and there may be functionality mentioned in this Guide that is not yet implemented.
 - We cannot guarantee the stability of the Beta service.
 - All data you collect from Event Data during Beta is licensed for public sharing and reuse, according to our [Terms of Use](https://www.crossref.org/services/event-data/terms/).
 Until Event Data is in production mode though, we do not recommend building any  commercial or customer-based tools off the data.
 - You may find bugs.
 If you do, please contact us.

 ## This guide is for everyone